Traps to Developers

 - Hardware FMA (fused multiply-add) support.

-.
-Most modern hardware make intermediary result in FMA to have higher precision.
-Some old hardware or embedded systems don't do that and treat it as normal multiply and add. - Floating point has a Subnormal range to make very-close-to-zero numbers more accurate.
-Most mondern hardware can handle them, but some old hardware and embedded system treat subnormals as zero.
+fma(a, b, c) = a * b + c(in some placesa + b * c).
+Most modern hardware make intermediary result in FMA have higher precision.
+Some old hardware or embedded processors don't do that and treat it as normal multiply and add. - Floating point has a Subnormal range to make very-close-to-zero numbers more accurate.
+Most mondern hardware can handle them, but some old hardware and embedded processors treat subnormals as zero.

 - Rounding mode.
 The standard allows different rounding modes like round-to-nearest-ties-to-even (RNTE) or round-toward-zero (RTZ).

-- In X86 and ARM rounding mode is thread-local mutable state can be set by special instructions.
+- In X86 and ARM, rounding mode is thread-local mutable state can be set by special instructions.
 It's not recommended to touch the rounding mode as it can affect other code.

-- In GPU there is no mutable state for rounding mode.
+- In GPU, there is no mutable state for rounding mode.
 Rasterization often use RNTE rounding mode.
 In CUDA different rounding modes are associated by different instructions.

 - X86 has legacy FPU which has 80-bit floating point registers and per-core rounding mode state.
 It's recommended to not use them.